BurnOutTrader/fund-forge/README.md

     mut event_receiver: mpsc::Receiver<EventTimeSlice>,
 ) {
     let mut warmup_complete = false;
-    // The engine will send a buffer of strategy events at the specified buffer interval, it will send an empty buffer if no events were buffered in the period.
     'strategy_loop: while let Some(event_slice) = event_receiver.recv().await {
         for strategy_event in event_slice {
             match strategy_event {
-                // when a drawing tool is added from some external source the event will also show up here (the tool itself will be added to the strategy.drawing_objects HashMap behind the scenes)
                 StrategyEvent::DrawingToolEvents(event, _) => {
                     println!("Strategy: Drawing Tool Event: {:?}", event);
                 }
                 StrategyEvent::TimeSlice(time, time_slice) => {
-                    // here we would process the time slice events and update the strategy state accordingly. for base_data in &time_slice {
+                    for base_data in &time_slice {
-                        // only data we specifically subscribe to show up here, if the data is building from ticks but we didn't subscribe to ticks specifically, ticks won't show up but the subscribed resolution will. match base_data {
+                        match base_data {
                             BaseDataEnum::TradePrice(trade_price) => {}
                             BaseDataEnum::Candle(candle) => {
-                                // Place trades based on the AUD-CAD Heikin Ashi Candles if candle.is_closed == true {
+                                if candle.is_closed == true {
                                     println!("Candle {}: {}", candle.symbol.name, candle.time);
                                 } else if candle.is_closed == false {